We all have a role to play in the Reproductive Justice Movement. We are integrating this framework into our work.

 - We provide information and support to domestic violence programs and advocates

-- We partner with the Washington State Department of Children, Youth, and Families, Washington State Department of Health, and Ounce Washington to provide training to home visitors and doulas.
+- We partner with the Washington State Department of Children, Youth, and Families, Washington State Department of Health, and Start Early Washington to provide training to home visitors and doulas.

 - In partnership with the Washington Coalition of Sexual Assault Programs, we created a collection of resources to meet the needs of pregnant and parenting survivors.